Nine-s/CuttleFlow/README.md

 You can run the DAW with this command:
 `nextflow run main.nf -c nextflow.config`.

+You need to edit the `INPUT.json` and `INFRA.json` files to be able to run the DAW on your data and infrastructure.

 For more information about Nextflow, visit their [website](https://www.nextflow.io/docs/latest/index.html).